We’re here to help. A range of grants and financial support options are available for businesses and primary producers.

 - $2 million to develop the Dinner Plain recreation reserve and village centre.

-These grants, also part of the Local Economic Recovery (LER) program, were established to support regional economic recovery by providing direct support to businesses in bushfire-affected regions and are now closed.
+These programs, also part of the Local Economic Recovery (LER) program, were established to support regional economic recovery by providing direct support to businesses in bushfire-affected regions and are now closed.

 Successful programs include: